akuamoana/open-canvas/README.md

 ## Usage

-Once installed, OpenCanvas will automatically enhance your Canvas experience in Obsidian.
-You can:
+Once installed, OpenCanvas will automatically enhance your Canvas experience in Obsidian:

-- Open multiple canvases and switch between them seamlessly
-- Create custom node types with unique visualizations
-- Use the OpenCanvas API to extend functionality (for developers)

-To create a custom node:
+### Viewing Grouped Nodes

 1. Open a canvas in Obsidian
-2. Use the command palette (Ctrl/Cmd + P) and search for "Create Custom Node"
-3. The custom node will appear on your active canvas with default styling
+2. The OpenCanvas view will automatically open in the right sidebar
+3. Nodes are grouped by type: text, file, group, and link
+4. Link nodes are further categorized based on your link filters

+### Customizing Link Filters

+1. Go to the OpenCanvas settings in Obsidian
+2. Update the "Link Filters Path" to point to your custom JSON file
+3. Edit the JSON file to add or modify link filters
+4. Restart Obsidian or reload the plugin for changes to take effect

 ## Configuration

-Visit the OpenCanvas settings tab in Obsidian to configure:
+Visit the OpenCanvas settings tab in Obsidian to customize your experience:

-- Custom node types and their rendering options
-- Performance settings for multi-canvas management
+- Set default colors for nodes and edges
+- Enable or disable auto-grouping
+- Specify the path to your link filters JSON file

 ## For Developers

+OpenCanvas provides a modular structure for extending canvas functionality.
+Key components include:

+- `main.ts`: The main plugin file
+- `PluginView.ts`: Defines the custom view for grouped nodes
+- `CanvasManager.ts`: Handles canvas-related operations
+- `NodeManager.ts`: Manages node-related functionality
+- `LinkManager.ts`: Handles link-specific operations
+- `SettingsManager.ts`: Manages plugin settings

-OpenCanvas provides an API for creating custom node types and renderers.
-See the [DOCUMENTATION.md](DOCUMENTATION.md) file for details on how to use the API to extend the plugin's functionality.
+See the `DOCUMENTATION.md` file for details on the project structure and how to contribute.

 ## Contributing

 We welcome contributions!
-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to get started.
+Please see our `CONTRIBUTING.md` file for details on how to get started.

-## Documentation

-For more detailed information about using and extending OpenCanvas, please see our [DOCUMENTATION.md](DOCUMENTATION.md) file.

 ## Support